Dylan Carlson Player Props: Cardinals vs. Marlins

 Dylan Carlson At The Plate

-- Carlson has five doubles, a triple, five home runs and 12 walks while hitting .247.
+- Carlson is batting .245 with five doubles, a triple, five home runs and 15 walks.

-- In 24.5% of his games this season, Carlson has driven in at least one run.
-In five of those games (10.2%) he recorded more than one RBI, while accounting for three or more of his team's runs in two contests.
+- Carlson has driven in a run in 12 games this season (23.5%), including five games with more than one RBI (9.8%).
+He has also driven in three or more of his team's runs in two contests.

-- He has scored at least one run 17 times this year (34.7%), including one multi-run game.
+- In 19 of 51 games this season, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.